Auction Tips

 Let's be honest, the last thing you want is to reach the end of a long auction event and be staring down a long line of winners waiting to pay for their items and leave.

-Mobile bidding software will drastically improve the user experience, as guests will be able to check out directly from their phones once the auction is over.
-You can also set a few silent auction rules to speed things up, such as:
+Mobile bidding software will drastically improve the checkout experience, as guests will be able to check out directly from their phones once the auction is over.
+However, you should also set a few silent auction rules to speed things up, such as:

 • Staff and volunteers must be equipped with tablets.
-Do you have any loved ones that still use flip phones?
+Do you have any loved ones who still use flip phones or don’t know how to work their smartphones?
 Probably.
 Strategically station staff and volunteers equipped with tablets around your auction space.
 They can tell guests without smartphones which items they've won and for how much.

 • Items should be numbered for quick distribution.
 Assign each auction item a number and train your crew to find items based on this system.
 Then, guests will give their number at checkout to receive the item.
 We recommend keeping it simple, such as assigning all gift certificates a number in the 100s, all physical items a number in the 200s, all bundles a number in the 300s, and so on.
 These categories help your team grab the correct item fast